 Although academic advising is not mandatory, biological science majors are strongly encouraged to meet with an undergraduate academic advisor once a semester, prior to registering for the subsequent semester(s).
 In addition, students should feel free to meet with an undergraduate academic advisor whenever additional needs or questions arise.
 Although most students wait until the Schedule of Courses is available to seek academic advising for a particular semester, students are encouraged to seek academic advising prior in advance when advisors are able to spend more time with them.
-To maximize the efficiency and quality of time spent with each student during an advising appointment, students are encouraged to make advising appointments, either by signing the appointment sheets provided in 1067 King Life Sciences, or calling an undergraduate academic advisor directly (see below).
-Students should understand that an advising appointment ensures being seen by an advisor in a timely fashion, while walk-ins risk not being seen immediately or at all on a given day depending upon the advisor's previous commitments.
-The Department of Biological Science undergraduate academic advisors can be contacted at the following:
+The advisors see students on a walk-in basis every day from 8:30 until noon and see students by appointment in the afternoons.
+To make an appointment go to www.biologyadvising.youcanbook.me.
+The Department of Biological Science undergraduate academic advisors can also be contacted at the following:

-Dr. Dennis Hutchison 1067C Life Sciences hutchison@bio.fsu.edu 850-644-3099 $\triangleright$ Ms. Ky'Eisha Penn 1067D Life Sciences kpenn@bio.fsu.edu 850-644-4781 Mr. Michael Fitzgerald 1067E Life Sciences mfitzgerald@bio.fsu.edu 850-644-9351 $\triangleright$ Mr. Tyler Zornes 1067B Life Science tzornes@bio.fsu.edu 850-645-9679
+1067C Life Sciences Ms. Bonnie Garcia-Gloeckner bgarcia@bio.fsu.edu 850-644-3099 1067D Life Sciences Ms. Kelsie Patton kpenn@bio.fsu.edu 850-644-4781 Ms. Sabrina Smith 1067E Life Sciences ssmith@bio.fsu.edu 850-644-9351 Ms. Alicia Weaver 1067B Life Science kpatton@bio.fsu.edu 850-645-9679